 Gift Cards for Research Participant Payments (RPP)

-The HSP program can be used to provide gift cards to participants of research or survey projects (including employee participants).
-Banking & Merchant Services is responsible for the HSP system and is the only campus method for requesting cash and prepaid or gift cards for HSP use.
-HSP establishes a secure database to house payment and participant information, reducing or eliminating data that departments must store, and provides central review for compliance and tax reporting considerations.
+The RPP program can be used to provide gift cards to participants of research or survey projects (including employee participants).
+Cost Analysis is responsible for the RPP system and is the only campus method for requesting cash and prepaid or gift cards for RPP use.
+RPP establishes a secure database to house payment and participant information, reducing or eliminating data that departments must store, and provides central review for compliance and tax reporting considerations.

-Follow instructions in the Human Subject Payments Directives and Procedures when awarding gift cards to human subject payments.
+Follow instructions in the Research Participant Payments Directives and Procedures when awarding gift cards to research participant payments.